The Yelda Khorsabad Court

 On Display in the Khorsabad Court

-Section of a bronze relief plaque that was once mounted on the wooden doors at the entranceway to the Shamash Temple at Khorsabad, dated to the reign of Sargon II (721–705 BC).
-OIM A12468 (P. 64399).
+Section of a bronze relief plaque that was once mounted on the wooden doors at the entranceway to the Shamash Temple at Dur-Sharrukin, dated to the reign of Sargon II (721–705 BCE) (A12468).